French Toast Recipe

 Why you’ll love it: I have a couple of tips for you that really make the difference!

 How long it takes: less than 20 minutes

 Equipment you’ll need: shallow bowl, griddle or flat skillet

 Servings: 8 slices, but it’s easy to make more (or less!)

-Why?
-Well, because I’m a French toast snob, of course.
-If I’m gonna eat French toast for breakfast, it’s gotta be the best classic French toast.
+I’m a bit of a French toast snob.
+If I’m going to eat French toast for breakfast, it has to be the best classic French toast.
 Soft, fluffy white bread with lots of cinnamon and vanilla.
 Bonus points for fresh fruit and good quality butter.